How Many Bouncers are Allowed in an Over? – Laws on Bouncers in Different Forms

 Bouncers can be seen as a negative tactic.
 The batter’s first instinct is to protect themselves, rather than score runs from the delivery.

-T20 cricket is the shortest form of the game and there needs to be a good balance between bat and ball.
+T20 cricket is the shortest form of the game and there is more of an emphasis on batting here.
+The batters will look to score heavily from the first ball, and everyone involved, with the exception of the bowlers, wants to see big runs.
 That’s why only one bouncer is allowed in a T20 over.

 Bouncer No Ball Rule in Cricket